Hello, and welcome to our guide on nursing technology.

 Alongside wearable devices is monitoring patient data – an ever-important part of the nurse’s everyday activities.

-Vital signs, which include blood pressure, body temperature, pulse, respiration, and more can be accessed through applications and other monitoring systems.
+Vital signs, including blood pressure, body temperature, pulse, respiration, and more, can be accessed through applications and other monitoring systems.

 The transparency and availability of the information will help nurses determine their next course of action.

 Point-of-care systems and testing involve using portable testing devices at the point of care – in the case of hospitals, and it’s right by the patient’s bedside.